Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S8: Detection Mechanisms and Economic Analysis (Figure 4)

 \subsection{S8.2: Predicted Probabilities Across Detection Levels}

 Tables~\ref{tab:s8.2a} and \ref{tab:s8.2b} show model-predicted probabilities at different AI detection levels, corresponding to Figure~2F.
-For expert readers evaluating \emph{quality}, high detection scores (0.9) reduce AI preference to $\sim$31\% in in-context prompting but have a point estimate of $\sim$68\% after fine-tuning (95\% CI $0.37$–$0.89$), demonstrating that fine-tuning makes outputs robust to detection-based skepticism.
+For MFA-trained readers evaluating \emph{quality}, high detection scores (0.9) reduce AI preference to $\sim$31\% in in-context prompting but have a point estimate of $\sim$68\% after fine-tuning (95\% CI $0.37$--$0.89$), demonstrating that fine-tuning makes outputs robust to detection-based skepticism.
+College-educated general readers show a weaker detectability penalty in the in-context condition and a modest positive slope after fine-tuning, with predicted probabilities reaching 0.55--0.67 at high detection scores.